Jey-Cee/ioBroker.deconz/README.md

 [![NPM](https://nodei.co/npm/iobroker.hue.png?downloads=true)](https://nodei.co/npm/iobroker.hue/)

 English
 --------------------
 Connects Philips Hue LED Bulbs, Friends of Hue LED Lamps and Stripes and other SmartLink capable Devices (LivingWhites, some LivingColors) via Philips Hue Bridges to ioBroker.

-You must configure the user name in the HUE Bridge and use it in settings.
-To create an user see here: http://www.developers.meethue.com/documentation/getting-started
+You must first link you HUE bridge with ioBroker.
+1. For that find first the IP address by pressing "Find Bridge" button.
+It is only enabled if no IP address entered.
+2. After IP address is found the USER must be created.
+For that press the "Create User" button and then press "Link" button on HUE bridge.
+"Create User" button is only enabled if no USER entered

 Deutsch
 -------------
 Bindet Philips Hue / LivingColors / LivingWhites Lampen ein.
 In den Adapter-Settings muss die IP der Hue Bridge sowie ein Username konfiguriert werden.
-Zum Anlegen eines Users auf der Bridge siehe: http://www.developers.meethue.com/documentation/getting-started

 ## Install

 ## Changelog
+### 0.6.1 (2017.04.15)
+* (bluefox) Use new verions of npm library

 ### 0.6.0 (2016.11.30)
 * (pmant) support new lamps